erosfrancesco/RaspberryWS/README.md

   - dataSchema: - A map of `[key]: address`.
 On I2C read, for every key (or label), read data on the corresponding address and build an object of this type: `{[key]: addressData}`
   - readFrequency - Read every ms.

-> [!CAUTION]
-> Before app installation, check the setup of I2C on your board.

   - Status